lwindg/sanji-bundle-deb-configurator/README.md

 ## Guide
 1. copy all files (exclude README.md) to sanji bundle directory
-2. run "configure-debian-pkg.sh" to produce the debian configuration files and Makefile
+2. run "configure-debian-pkg.sh" to produce the debian configuration files ``./configure-debian-pkg.sh``
-    ``./configure-debian-pkg.sh``
-3. after the configuration, run "make deb" will build the debian package for current bundle
+3. after the configuration, edit the `Makefile` with `TARGET_FILES` and `DIST_FILES`
+4. update `test` target with current package

+Try ``make -C build-deb`` to build the debian package.

 ## Rules